|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 The construction material used on the Emotion Renegade is the same as with the other two kayaks.
 Tracking and stability is great and it comes with enough storage space for all your gears and accessories.
 The kayak is roomy and features stable sit-on-top design.
 It is available at around $420 on Amazon.

 All three kayaks are amazing in their own rights.
 Figuring out the best among the three is a tough decision.
-However, after properly evaluating all the physical attributes, along with its pros and cons, we feel that the Sun Dolphin Excursion kayak marginally wins over the Old Town and the Emotion Renegade.
-The Excursion kayak is better looking and measures 12 feet, which means tracking and stability is better.
+However, after properly evaluating all the physical attributes, along with its pros and cons, we feel that the Sun Dolphin Excursion marginally wins over the Old Town and the Emotion Renegade.
+The Excursion is better looking and measures 12 feet, which means tracking and stability is better.
 The kayak will sit still, no matter how much you move and the seating is appropriate.
 It’s definitely a great buy.

 More on Fishing Kayaks